 1.2.4.
-1.3.4.
 Digital rock investigation

-The highest scale (up to 1 micron) is produced by scanningScanning electronic microscopy (SEM) and tomography imaging techniques produce micron-scale data (up to 1 micron) which contain many details and slices.
+The highest scale (up to 1 micron) is produced by scanning electronic microscopy (SEM) and tomography imaging techniques.
 They are based on computer imaging of the rocks by scanning either by CT-scan or with SEM.
-A quantitative evaluation of minerals (QEMSCAN) may be added to SEM-which allows to get, allowing the mineral map to be produced equal to the thin section.
-Still, there are some importantessential things to keep in mind during data processing of such data:
+A quantitative evaluation of minerals (QEMSCAN) may be added to SEM which allows to get the mineral map equal to thin section.
+Still, there are some important things to keep in mind during data processing of such data:

-1) The data is different differs from the other scales- (up to 1 micron).
+1) The data is different from the other scales.